Tu Youyou: Malaria

 One compound was effective, sweet wormwood (Artemisia annua), which was used for "intermittent fevers," a hallmark of malaria.
-As Tu also presented at the project seminar, its preparation was described in a 1,600-year-old text, in a recipe titled, "Emergency Prescriptions Kept Up One's Sleeve".
+As Tu also presented at the project seminar, its preparation was described in a recipe from a 1,600-year-old traditional Chinese herbal medicine text titled Emergency Prescriptions Kept Up One's Sleeve.
 At first, it was ineffective because they extracted it with traditional boiling water.
-Tu discovered that a low-temperature extraction process could be used to isolate an effective antimalarial substance from the plant; Tu says she was influenced by a traditional Chinese herbal medicine source, The Handbook of Prescriptions for Emergency Treatments, written in 340 by Ge Hong, which states that this herb should be steeped in cold water.
-This book instructed the reader to immerse a handful of qinghao in the equivalent of 0.4 litres of water, wring out the juice, and drink it all.
-After rereading the recipe, Tu realised the hot water had already damaged the active ingredient in the plant; therefore she proposed a method using low-temperature ether to extract the effective compound instead.
+Tu discovered that a low-temperature extraction process could be used to isolate an effective antimalarial substance from the plant; Tu says she was influenced by the source, written in 340 by Ge Hong, which states that this herb should be steeped in cold water.
+This book instructed the reader to immerse a handful of qinghao in water, wring out the juice, and drink it all.
+Since hot water damages the active ingredient in the plant, she proposed a method using low temperature ether to extract the effective compound instead.
 Animal tests showed it was completely effective in mice and monkeys.

 In 1972, she and her colleagues obtained the pure substance and named it qinghaosu (青蒿素), or artemisinin in English.
 This substance has now saved millions of lives, especially in the developing world.
 Tu also studied the chemical structure and pharmacology of artemisinin.
 Tu's group first determined the chemical structure of artemisinin.
 In 1973, Tu was attempting to confirm the carbonyl group in the artemisinin molecule when she accidentally synthesized dihydroartemisinin.

 Tu volunteered to be the first human test subject.
-"As head of this research group, I had the responsibility" she said.
+"As head of this research group, I had the responsibility," she said.
 It was safe, so she conducted successful clinical trials with human patients.
 Her work was published anonymously in 1977.
 In 1981, she presented the findings related to artemisinin at a meeting with the World Health Organization.

 For her work on malaria, she was awarded the Nobel Prize in Medicine on 5 October 2015.